msudgh/ovm/README.md

 ## Config file

-The config file is created in the user's home directory and is named `ovm.json` by [`ovm ci`](#ovm-config-init--ovm-ci).
+The config file is created in the user's home directory by [`ovm ci`](#ovm-config-init--ovm-ci) and is named `ovm.json`.
 It contains an array of plugins that are to be installed across single/multiple vault.

 ```json
 {